THIS IS YOUR ULTIMATE MARRIAGE AND MONEY GUIDE SO THAT YOU CAN BUILD FINANCIAL INTIMACY WITH YOUR SPOUSE AND PARTNER.

 - Insurance Price Comparison Shopper

 - Investment Overseer (pssst: the person in charge of investments?
 I’ve got a cheat strategy for you.
-Sign up for a free Personal capital account and you’ll get these awesome snapshots of your financial situation, including all of the investment fees you’re paying, your risk allocations, etc.).
+Sign up for a free Empower account and you’ll get these awesome snapshots of your financial situation, including all of the investment fees you’re paying, your risk allocations, etc.).

 - Savings Goal(s) Tracker